Maison-de-la-Simulation/heraclespp/README.md

 ./build/src/nova++ ./inputs/shock_tube.ini
 ```

-For more complex compilation scenarios, please refer to the `toolchains` directory.
+For more complex compilation scenarios, please refer to the `toolchains` directory or the [Kokkos documentation](https://kokkos.org/kokkos-core-wiki/get-started.html).

 The results can be displayed with the Python script: